Minebench/PlotGenerator/README.md

 # PlotGenerator
 This Bukkit plugin provide a custom world generator which you can use with plugins like [Multiverse](https://github.com/Multiverse/Multiverse-Core/) to generate a world by repeating a MCEdit schematic.
 This can be really useful if you want to generate a plot world which this plugin is intended to do in the first place.

-It has the ability to automatically protect created plots with [WorldGuard](https://github.com/sk89q/WorldGuard/).
-Currently there is no mechanic implemented to actually buy these plots.
-If you know of a nice plugin that manages region sales and for which support could be added for let us know.
-(The one I'm currently using is an internal one from Minebench)
+It has the ability to automatically protect created plots with [WorldGuard](https://github.com/sk89q/WorldGuard/) and you can automatically set the `BUYABLE` and `PRICE` flag either to use with your own region economy plugin or to buy it with the inbuild `/buyplot` command (needs [Vault](https://github.com/MilkBowl/Vault)).
+The teleport flag is also set to the south border of the region as an added feature, allowing you to teleport to it with the `/rg tp <id>` command!

 There are two ways to setup the generator: Via the generator id (`-g PlotGenerator:testschematic,regionId=plot_%number%` in MultiVerse) or a config setting for the world and using just `-g PlotGenerator` as the world's generator.